 Step 7.
-Restart your computer to see if the fix worked.
+Restart your computer to see if the fix work.
 Your computer should start more slowly.

 Using troubleshooter can help isolate your problem.

-If you lost some files from the USB device, iMyFone AnyRecover can get them back without any hassles.
-This software is special designed to help you with lost files recovery.
+If you lost some files from the unknown usb device, AnyRecover can get them back without any hassles.
+This software is specially designed to help you with lost files recovery.
 Here're some main features of it:

 Step 1.
 Open iMyFone AnyRecover and connect your USB device to computer, then select the USB device.